BioImage-Archive/bia-integrator/bia-export/README.md

 #### Image Dataset Export

-Since images have the id of the dataset, st
+Since images have the id of the dataset, we avoid repeating the study and dataset information for each image.

 Run: